Skip to main content

 N.C.
 Gen. Stat.
 20-166.1

-Requires the operator of a vehicle involved in an accident resulting in injury to or death of any person, or total property damage of $1,000 or more, to report the accident to the appropriate law enforcement agency immediately.
+Requires the operator of a vehicle involved in an accident resulting in injury to or death of any person, or total property damage of $1,000 or more, to immediately notify the appropriate law enforcement agency by the quickest means of communication.

 The word "immediately" is key.
 The statute does not give you days or weeks -- it requires immediate reporting.
 In practice, this means calling law enforcement from the scene or as soon as safely possible afterward.